 How do you get a cambered caul?
 You might use an old ski that has a lot of camber in it (for cross-country skiing, etc.), or find a board that is defective and has camber in it (a lumber yard might give it to you), or use steam to bend a board.
 You might try wetting a board and then clamp it with a block in the center like how cross country skis are stored to maintain camber.

 If you are using paint to fill, putting on more paint thickly is often not easy.
-If you can get the work surface in a level position then you can daub paint into the depressions.
-Use thick paint and make sure the paint level is higher than the surface of the non-chipped paint.
+If you can get the work surface in a level position then you can daub a thick layer of paint into the depressions.
+The thicker the paint the better.
+Make sure the paint level is higher than the surface of the non-chipped paint.
 This is to allow for shrinkage as the paint dries.
 If the surface is vertical, you will have problems with paint running down the surface.
 You can periodically push the runs back up to the depression as the paint is drying (a putty knife may be best for this).
 You don't have to constantly watch it, but return to it every few minutes at first and every several minutes later.
 Overhead paint is easier than vertical and often doesn't drip down like you suspect it would.

-For painting small areas (including "touch up"), which is often the case with peeling paint, one may use artists' paint brushes obtained at an artist supply store.
-The brushes are used both for applying peel primer, and for applying paint.
+For painting small areas (including "touch up"), which is often the case with peeling paint, one may use artists' paint brushes purchased at an artist supply store.
+If you are going to do a lot of painting, don't get the cheaper artist brushes but buy the more expensive ones that will hold more paint and release it easier.
+Except that stiff cheap brushes are good for cleaning in corners, etc, prior to painting/gluing.
+Brushes are used both for applying peel primer, and for applying paint.
 Make sure that the paint brushes are narrow enough to fit (with some clearance) in the top openings in your paint jars.
 There may be cases where you just need to paint peel primer in a narrow peeled depression spot and a tiny artist paint brush about 1/8 inch in diameter, may be just what you need.
 With small brushes you can sometimes feed the bristles (saturated with paint) under the lifting paint to get peel primer under the old paint.
 A tiny brush also comes in handy for touch up of tiny spots.
 A small dot of new paint that is slightly off-color will not be very noticeable on a background of old faded paint.
-I have larger flat brushes about 3/8" and 3/4" in width as well as a round 3/8" brush.
-Such brushes should not leave any brush marks like some paint-store brushes do.
-I also have a wide artist brush about 1 1/2" wide which I think does a better job than a paint-store brush of the same size.
+I have assorted artist brushed ranging from 1/8" to 3/4", some flat and others round.
+Such brushes should not leave any brush marks like some small paint-store brushes do.
+I also have a wide artist brush about 1 1/2" wide which I think apples paint smoother does than a paint-store brush of the same size.

 It's handy to have paint and peel primer in small jars that have a screw-on cap that can be readily opened.
 These are useful not only for small jobs but for work where most of the time you are waiting for the paint, etc. to dry (while doing something else).
 This makes it convenient when postponing a job by just screwing on a cap instead of having to pound on the lid of a paint can (and preventing the groove on the rim from scratching and rusting by using linseed oil or plastic wrap).
 A small, one or two ounce jar of paint is easier to hold when you are on a ladder, etc. You sometimes can buy small paint jars at an art supply store.
-The best are made out of glass (hard to find).
+Jars that are short and wide are more prone to spill paint while holding them and the ideal jar will be about twice as high as it is wide.
+The best are made out of glass or heavy plastic.
 Honey sometimes comes in small glass jars which may be later used for paint.